dmoojunk/AngularElementsSchematics/src/slides/02-slides/12-Limitations.md

 Experimental

-'Mini', self contained angular comes along for the ride
+'Mini' self contained angular comes along for the ride
 - angular 6 - 300KB for single component
 - angular 7 - and the new ivy renderer - better...